IAD Autumn meeeting 2022 Undergraduate Scholarships

-The Irish Association of Dermatologists are offering 4 scholarships open to medical students studying at a University in Ireland who have an interest in Dermatology and wish to attend the IAD Autumn meeting webinar taking place Friday 15th October 2021.
-The scholarship recipient will receive complimentary registration.
-The recipient would be encouraged to submit an E-poster presentation.
+The Irish Association of Dermatologists are offering 2 scholarships, open to medical students studying at a University in Ireland with an interest in Dermatology to attend their Autumn meeting in The Midlands Hotel, Portlaoise on Thursday 29th & Friday 30th September 2022.
+The scholarship recipient will receive complimentary registration, invitation to the IAD conference dinner and two nights’ accommodation in the hotel.
+Recipients would be encouraged to bring along a poster presentation.

 L-R Ms. Nicole Fagan, Dr Trevor Markham, IAD President & Ms Hannah McGrath

 It was such a privilege to be invited to attend the Autumn meeting of the IAD in beautiful Co.
 Sligo.
 It was a fantastic opportunity to meet many of the IAD members and having a poster at the event was a great talking point.
 I enjoyed discussing with many of the members how the specialty has changed in the last number of years with the advancement of biologics and immunotherapies, and where research is headed next.